 * To restore the database from Azure blob storage to the on-premises SQL Server instance, you just run the relevant RESTORE command.

-Let us help you get started with Azure SQL Database – Enroll to our Online Course!
+Learn more about Azure SQL Database: Enroll to our Online Course!

 The first step, is if you don’t have a generic Storage Account on Azure, to create one.